 In fact, appreciation of film noir has become a trans-generational back channel that connects movie buffs of all ages.
 When The Artist won the 2012 Oscar for best picture – the first black and white film to do so since 1961 – and star Jean Dujardin took the best actor award, we knowing Boomers, Gen Xers and Millennials shared a secret, satisfied smile.

-Yuppie Boomer romantics: just one segment of the mighty 15th Nation
+Yuppie Boomer romantics: just one segment of the mighty Boomer-Plus Generation™

-And, like any nation, we are made up of many parts, many markets, each with its special interests, tastes and attitudes.
-However, to their cost in lost brand share and profit, most mainstream advertisers see only one segment: “too old to switch loyalties or purchase behavior.”
+And, like any nation, it is made up of many parts, each with its special interests, tastes and attitudes.
+However, to their cost in lost brand share and profit, most mainstream advertisers see only one segment: beyond the 18-49 demographic and “too old to switch loyalties or purchase behavior.”

 Fortunately, a few enterprising Millennials – just like those yuppie Boomer romantics – are questioning convention.
 These creative thinkers have discovered we never stopped reinventing ourselves, keeping what works but adopting what works better.